Bad River Ranch

 Ranch Manager: Dusty Hepper

-Located in central South Dakota, Bad River Ranch totals 141,357 acres and features native grassland with rolling hills.
+Located in central South Dakota, Bad River Ranch comprises approximately 148,000 acres of diverse grassland with rolling hills.
 The Bad River runs through the property; the mouth of which is where Lewis and Clark met the Teton Sioux.

 Photos: Courtesy, Chad Coppess.

-For more information on outfitting opportunities, please contact Neil Lawson:
+For more information on outfitting opportunities, please contact Mike Mader:

 Turner Ranch Outfitting